The 12 Best Competitive Intelligence Tools in 2023

 Honorable mentions

 Owletter: a great service to monitor your competitors’ email marketing efforts.
-Generate a one-off email, signup to their newsletters or onboarding flows, and find all their emails categorized and easily accessible.
+Generate a one-off email, sign up for their newsletters or onboarding flows, and find all their emails categorized and easily accessible.

 Wappalyzer: Laser-focused and open source tool + browser extension to immediately detect which technologies a website is using.
-Great to reverse engineer your competitors’ tech stack.
+It’s great to reverse engineer your competitors’ tech stack.

-SparkToro: A great audience analysis tool to understand who’s following your competitors, who speaks about them, and identify the audience overlap.
+SparkToro: A great audience analysis tool to understand who’s following your competitors, who speak about them, and identify the overlap of audience.

 Hootsuite: Like most professional Social media tools in today’s digital world, Hootsuite lets you monitor social conversations and see who’s engaging with your competitors.